udc2020/starterlocalstorage/README.md

-# localstoragefinal
+# localstoragestarter
-## this is the final projects of local storage by ultrasdzcoder
+## this is the starter projects of local storage by ultrasdzcoder
 [see all course here (javascript es6)](https://www.youtube.com/c/UltrasDzCoder?sub_confirmation=1)

 # ![screenshoot](https://github.com/udc2020/localstoragefinal/blob/main/udclocallstorage.png)